-Included in guarantees and letters of credit described above were \$216 million and \$47 million, respectively, at December 31, 2017, and \$180 million and \$44 million, respectively, at December 31, 2016, related to our joint venture in TRS AMDC2.
-We provide these guarantees and letters of credit to TRS AMDC2 and other affiliates to assist these entities in obtaining financing on more favorable terms, making bids on contracts and performing their contractual obligations.
+All guarantees at December 31, 2018 and December 31, 2017 related to our joint venture in TRS AMDC2.
+We provide these guarantees, as well as letters of credit, to TRS AMDC2 and other affiliates to assist these entities in obtaining financing on more favorable terms, making bids on contracts and performing their contractual obligations.
 While we expect these entities to satisfy their loans and meet their project performance and other contractual obligations, their failure to do so may result in a future obligation to us.
 We periodically evaluate the risk of TRS AMDC2 and other affiliates failing to meet their obligations described above.
-At December 31, 2017, we believe the risk that TRS AMDC2 and other affiliates will not be able to meet their obligations is minimal for the foreseeable future based on their current financial condition.
-All obligations were current at December 31, 2017.
-At December 31, 2017 and December 31, 2016, we had an estimated liability of \$2 million and \$3 million, respectively, related to these guarantees and letters of credit.
+At December 31, 2018, we believe the risk that TRS AMDC2 and other affiliates will not be able to meet their obligations is minimal for the foreseeable future based on their current financial condition.
+All obligations were current at December 31, 2018.
+At December 31, 2018 and December 31, 2017, we had an estimated liability of \$3 million and \$2 million, respectively, related to these guarantees.

-As discussed in "Note 12: Forcepoint Joint Venture," under the joint venture agreement between Raytheon Company and Vista Equity Partners, Raytheon may be required to purchase Vista Equity Partners' interest in Forcepoint.
+As discussed in "Note 11: Forcepoint Joint Venture," under the joint venture agreement between Raytheon Company and Vista Equity Partners, Raytheon may be required to purchase Vista Equity Partners' interest in Forcepoint.

-We have entered into industrial cooperation agreements, sometimes in the form of either offset agreements or ICIP, as a condition to obtaining orders for our products and services from certain customers in foreign countries.
-At December 31, 2017, the aggregate amount of our offset agreements, both agreed to and anticipated to be agreed to, had an outstanding notional value of approximately \$8.7 billion.
+We have entered into industrial cooperation agreements, sometimes in the form of either offset agreements or ICIP agreements, as a condition to obtaining orders for our products and services from certain customers in foreign countries.
+At December 31, 2018, the aggregate amount of our offset agreements, both agreed to and anticipated to be agreed to, had an outstanding notional value of approximately \$9.7 billion.
 These agreements are designed to return economic value to the foreign country by requiring us to engage in activities supporting local defense or commercial industries, promoting a balance of trade, developing in-country technology capabilities or addressing other local development priorities.
 Offset agreements may be satisfied through activities that do not require a direct cash payment, including transferring technology, providing manufacturing, training and other consulting support to in-country projects, and the purchase by third parties (e.g., our vendors) of supplies from in-country vendors.
 These agreements may also be satisfied through our use of cash for activities such as subcontracting with local partners, purchasing supplies from in-country vendors, providing financial support for in-country projects and making investments in local ventures.
 Such activities may also vary by country depending upon requirements as dictated by their governments.
 We typically do not commit to offset agreements until orders for our products or services are definitive.
 The amounts ultimately applied against our offset agreements are based on negotiations with the customers and typically require cash outlays that represent only a fraction of the notional value in the offset agreements.
 Offset programs usually extend over several or more years and may provide for penalties in the event we fail to perform in accordance with offset requirements.
-We have historically not been required to pay any such penalties.
+Historically, we have not been required to pay any penalties of significance.